-- 63. "State" shall mean the State of New Hampshire. - 64.
-"Storm Drain" (sometimes termed "storm sewer") shall mean a drain or sewer for storm water, groundwater, subsurface water, or unpolluted water from any source. - 65.
-"Storm Water" shall mean any flow occurring during or following any form of natural precipitation, and resulting there from. - 66.
-"Superintendent" shall mean the Superintendent of the North Conway Water Precinct, or his authorized deputy, agent, or representative. - 67.
-"Suspended Solids" (SS) shall mean solids that either float on the surface of, or are in suspension in, water, wastewater, or other liquids, and that are removable by laboratory filtering as prescribed in "Standard Methods for the Examination of Water and Wastewater" and are referred to as nonfilterable residue. - 68.
-"Total Toxic Organics (TTO)" shall mean the sum of all Toxic Organics not otherwise prohibited or limited under applicable regulations. - 69.
-"Toxic Organics" shall mean all substances listed in Tables II and V of 40 CFR Part 122, Appendix D. - 70.
-"Unpolluted Water" is water of quality equal to or better than the effluent criteria in effect or water that would not cause violation of receiving water quality standards and would not be benefited by discharge to the sanitary sewers and wastewater treatment facilities provided. - 71.
-"Useful Life" shall mean the estimated period during which the Wastewater Facilities of the Precinct will be operated. - 72.
-"User" shall mean any person or entity who discharges wastewater or industrial wastewater into the sewerage system of the Precinct and any person or entity located in the Precinct. - 73.
-"User Charge" shall mean that portion of the total wastewater service charge which is levied in a proportional and adequate manner for the cost of operation, maintenance and replacement of the wastewater treatment works and or collection system, whether or not the user is connected to the public sewer.

-- 74. "Waste" shall mean substances in liquid, solid or gaseous form that can be carried in water. - 75.
+- 66. "State" shall mean the State of New Hampshire. - 67.
+"Storm Drain" (sometimes termed "storm sewer") shall mean a drain or sewer for storm water, groundwater, subsurface water, or unpolluted water from any source. - 68.
+"Storm Water" shall mean any flow occurring during or following any form of natural precipitation and resulting there from. - 69.
+"Superintendent" shall mean the Superintendent of the North Conway Water Precinct, or his authorized deputy, agent, or representative. - 70.
+"Suspended Solids" (SS) shall mean solids that either float on the surface of, or are in suspension in, water, wastewater, or other liquids, and that are removable by laboratory filtering as prescribed in "Standard Methods for the Examination of Water and Wastewater" and are referred to as nonfilterable residue. - 71.
+"Total Toxic Organics (TTO)" shall mean the sum of all Toxic Organics not otherwise prohibited or limited under applicable regulations. - 72.
+"Toxic Organics" shall mean all substances listed in Tables II and V of 40 CFR Part 122, Appendix D. - 73.
+"Unpolluted Water" is water of quality equal to or better than the effluent criteria in effect or water that would not cause violation of receiving water quality standards and would not be benefited by discharge to the sanitary sewers and wastewater treatment facilities provided. - 74.
+"Useful Life" shall mean the estimated period during which the Wastewater Facilities of the Precinct will be operated. - 75.
+"User" shall mean any person or entity who discharges wastewater or industrial wastewater into the sewerage system of the Precinct and any person or entity located in the Precinct. - 76.
+"User Charge" shall mean that portion of the total wastewater service charge which is levied in a proportional and adequate manner for the cost of operation, maintenance and replacement of the wastewater treatment works and or collection system, whether or not the user is connected to the public sewer. - 77.
+"Waste" shall mean substances in liquid, solid or gaseous form that can be carried in water. - 78.
 "Wastewater" shall mean the spent water of a community.
-From the standpoint of source, it may be a combination of the liquid and water-carried wastes from residences, commercial buildings, industrial plants, and institutions, together with any groundwater, surface water, and storm water that may be present. - 76.
-"Wastewater Facilities" shall mean the structures, equipment, and processes required to collect, carry away, and treat domestic and industrial wastes and dispose of the effluent. - 77.
-"Wastewater Treatment Works" shall mean an arrangement of devices and structures used for treating wastewater, industrial wastes, and sludge sometimes used as synonymous with "waste treatment plant" or "wastewater treatment facility" or "water pollution control plant." - 78.
-"Watercourse" shall mean a natural or artificial channel for the passage of water either continuously or intermittently. - 79.
+From the standpoint of source, it may be a combination of the liquid and water-carried wastes from residences, commercial buildings, industrial plants, and institutions, together with any groundwater, surface water, and storm water that may be present. - 79.
+"Wastewater Facilities" shall mean the structures, equipment, and processes

+- required to collect, carry away, and treat domestic and industrial wastes and dispose of the effluent. - 80.
+"Wastewater Treatment Works" shall mean an arrangement of devices and structures used for treating wastewater, industrial wastes, and sludge sometimes used as synonymous with "waste treatment plant" or "wastewater treatment facility" or "water pollution control plant." - 81.
+The words "Water Precinct", "Precinct", or "NCWP" shall mean the North Conway Water Precinct as represented by the Water Precinct Superintendent, Board of Commissioners, or its Chair. - 82.
+"Watercourse" shall mean a natural or artificial channel for the passage of water either continuously or intermittently. - 83.
 "Water Meter" shall mean a water volume measuring and recording device, furnished and/or installed by a user and approved by the American Water Works Association.